WEBINAR

 Thing 1: Secure software is business critical.

 SaaS companies need their customers to trust that they can deliver the software.
 This business model requires software security up-front, as a strategic business driver.
 This is a significant departure from the “security as a cost center” thinking by old-school enterprise software.
-DevOps leaders have referred to application security pen test reports as “candy for sales people” because by showing proof of a technical security test, it often eliminates a whole line of objection and questioning in the SaaS sales cycle.
+DevOps leaders have referred to application security penetration test reports as “candy for sales people” because by showing proof of a technical security test, it often eliminates a whole line of objection and questioning in the SaaS sales cycle.
 (Security is mentioned as the #1 key adoption challenge on the SaaS wikipedia page.)

 Thing 2: Application security is what matters.

-When an enterprise software solution requires servers to be deployed and networked in a local data center, network security pen testing is important.
-Now that on-demand low cost technology is available whenever it’s needed, the security focus has shifted to application security pen testing.
+When an enterprise software solution requires servers to be deployed and networked in a local data center, network security penetration testing is important.
+Now that on-demand low cost technology is available whenever it’s needed, the security focus has shifted to application security penetration testing.
 Cloud service platforms like AWS provide host and network level security controls that are “recognized as better than on-premises” and the application layer becomes the primary point of control for a SaaS company.

 Thing 3: Human powered security testing is necessary.